joshua-lee-sf/BeatMeUp/README.md

 ```

 ## Sound/Song Selector/Uploader Functions:
-Code for running the song selectors:
+Code for running the song selectors.
+After user selects the song source, the generate random song button hits my `express` back end server to finish the fetch and add the audio link to the audio element source.
 ```js
 audioAPISelector.addEventListener('input', function(){
   if (audioAPISelector.value === 'jamendoAPI') {